METALS-Zinc prices fall on oversupply concerns as coronavirus dents demand

 By Mai Nguyen

-SINGAPORE, April 21 (Reuters) - Zinc prices fell on Tuesday amid risk-off sentiment across global markets and worries over a supply surplus this year as the coronavirus pandemic weakens demand.
+SINGAPORE, April 21 (Reuters) - Zinc prices fell on Tuesday amid risk-off sentiment across global markets and worries over supply surplus this year as the coronavirus pandemic weakens demand.

 “Zinc has a very bearish underlying,” said a base metal trader, referring to its weak demand as a result of the virus outbreak.